Trade Stock Indices

-Margin required : It's amount of money your broker requires from you to open a trade transaction.
+Margin required : It's amount of money your broker requires from you to open a trade.
 It's denoted in %s.

-Equity : It's the total amount of capital you have in your account.
+Equity : It's the total sum of capital you have in your trading account.

 Free margin : amount in your account that you can use to execute new transactions.
-This is amount of money in your account which has not yet been trading leveraged because you have not yet opened a trade position with this money - this amount is also very important for you as a trader because it enables you as a trader to continue holding your open trade transactions as explained and illustrated below.
+This is amount of money in your trading account which has not yet been trading leveraged because you have not yet opened a trade position with this money - this amount is also very important for you because it enables you to continue holding your open trade transactions as explained & illustrated below.

-However, if you over use trading leverage, this free margin will go below a certain % at which your broker will have to close out all your positions automatically, leaving you with a big loss. broker at this point automatically closes all your open trade position because if your trade positions are left open broker would lose the money you'll have borrowed from them.
+However, if you over use leverage, this free margin will go below a certain % at which your broker will have to close out all your positions automatically, leaving you with a big loss. broker at this point automatically closes all your open trade position because if your trade positions are left open broker would lose the money you will have borrowed from them.

-Difference Between Trading Leverage Set by Broker & Used Leverage
+Difference Between Leverage Set by Broker & Used Leverage

-If the set stock leverage is 100: 1, it means you can borrow up to 100 dollars for every 1 dollar you have, but you don't have to borrow all of the 100 dollars for every 1 dollar you have, but you can decide to borrow 50:1 or 20:1.
-In this case even though the leverage ratio option set 100:1 your used leverage will be the 50:1 or 20:1 that you have borrowed to make a trade transaction.
+If the set stock leverage is 100: 1, it means you can borrow up to $100 for each $1 you have, but you do not have to borrow all of the $100 for each 1 dollar you have, but you can select to borrow 50:1 or 20:1.
+In this case even though the leverage ratio option set 100:1 your used leverage will be the 50:1 or 20:1 that you have borrowed to make a trade.

 Example: